-Margin is arrived at through the following calculation:
+Margin on core banking products is arrived at through the following calculation:

-Interest paid by customers on loans less interest paid to customers on deposits any deposit returns i.e. interest return applied by Bendigo Bank for a deposit any costs of funds i.e. interest applied by to fund a loan. minus:
+Interest paid by customers on loans less interest paid to customers on deposits any deposit returns i.e. interest return applied by Bendigo Bank for a deposit plus: any costs of funds i.e. interest applied by Bendigo Bank to fund a loan.

+minus:

 The company is entitled to a share of the margin earned by Bendigo Bank.
-If this reflects a loss, the company incurs a
+If this reflects a loss, the company incurs a share of that loss.

-Commission
+Commission income

-Commission revenue is in the form of commission generated for products and services sold.
+Commission income is in the form of commission generated for products and services sold.
 This commission is recognised at a point in time which reflects when the company has fulfilled its performance obligation.